isc-projects/bind9/doc/notes/notes-9.16.25.rst

   contents after ``named`` restarted, if the unsigned zone file was modified while ``named`` was not running.
 This has been fixed.
   :gl:`#3071`

-- With libuv >= 1.37.0, the recvmmsg support would not be enabled in ``named`` reducing the maximum query-response performance.
-The recvmmsg support would be used only in libuv 1.35.0 and 1.36.0.
-This has been fixed.  :gl:`#3095`